graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-Lookup fields returning an interface type can be used as lookup field for all implementing object types.
+Lookup fields returning an interface or union type can be used as lookup field for all possible object types.

 ```graphql example
 extend type Query {